Prove Agent Changes

 For supervised and facilitated runs, split the combined trace into per-source files:

-participants disagreed -- you can read each one's view
+essential when participants disagreed -- you can read each one's

 6. Analyze traces for findings